 Serving and Storage Tips

-• Store leftovers in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Store any leftovers at room temperature in an air-sealed container for up to 3 days or up to 5 days in the refrigerator.

-• To freeze, wrap individual slices in plastic wrap and store them in a freezer-safe bag for up to 3 months.
-Thaw at room temperature or in the refrigerator before serving.
+Wrap individual slices in plastic wrap and put into a freezer-safe bag to freeze it for 3 months.
+Thaw at room temperature or keep in the fridge before serving.

 Helpful Notes

-• If you don’t have buttermilk, make a substitute by mixing 1 cup of milk with 1 tablespoon of lemon juice or white vinegar.
-Let it sit for 5 minutes before using.
+Prepare buttermilk by mixing 1 cup of milk and 1 tbsp lemon juice or of white vinegar.
+Let sit for 5 minutes before use.

 Tips from Well-Known Chefs

-Ina Garten recommends using fresh lemons for the best flavor and aroma.
+Ina Garten suggests that fresh lemons should be used to yield the best fragrance and flavor.

-Nigella Lawson advises letting the cake rest for a few hours or overnight to allow the flavors to meld and intensify.
+The cake needs to rest at least for a few hours or overnight to allow the moisture to combine and flavors to intensify as suggested by Nigella Lawson.

 Frequently Asked Questions

-Yes, you can bake the cake a day in advance and store it covered at room temperature.
-Glaze it just before serving.
+Yes, you can bake the cake one day ahead and store it at room temperature.
+Drizzle glaze before serving.

-You can use bottled lemon juice, but fresh lemons provide a much brighter and more vibrant flavor.
+You can use bottled lemon juice; still, fresh lemons provide a brighter and livelier flavor.

-Absolutely!
-You can add a teaspoon of almond extract or a bit of finely chopped fresh herbs like thyme or rosemary for a unique twist.
+So can you!!
+Add a teaspoon of almond extract or some freshly minced herbs, like thyme or rosemary, for a twist.

 Grease the pan thoroughly with butter or non-stick spray and dust with flour.
-You can also line the bottom with parchment paper for extra assurance.
+Another assurance is through parchment paper lining at the bottom.

-Can I turn this into a layer cake?
+Can this be made into a two-layered cake?

 What should I do if the glaze is too thin?

-Enjoy your Lemon Cake to Die For—a bright, tangy, and delicious cake that’s sure to impress and delight!
+To Enjoy Your Lemon Cake to Die For: a bright, tangy, delicious dessert sure to impress and delight!